 Items Available at the Front Desk

 Front desks will provide full services, including: issuing temporary access cards, mail and package service, checking out recreation equipment and kitchen supplies.
 Desk staff will have a limited supply of face coverings, and personal hand sanitizers.

 The room change process for fall 2021 will be suspended after July 30, 2021 and will resume after fall move-in on Sept.
 10, 2021.

 Public Lounge Space and Kitchens

-All community lounges and kitchens inside the residence halls are temporarily closed and not available for use.
-SHaRE is preventing gatherings of any number of people to promote and secure the practice of physical distancing.
+All community lounges and kitchens inside the residence halls will be open and available for use.

 St. Anne’s kitchens will be temporarily closed during regular cleanings by ABLE staff.
 Residents must wait until the kitchen is clean and available to enter the space.

 There will be no restrictions on the usage of elevators or stairways.
 All building entrances will allow for normal entrances and exits.